Kyle Busch has 2 NASCAR titles and an eye on at least 5 more - WHIZ News

 Busch then flipped his middle finger.

+Although Busch ran into the lapped car of Garrett Smithley at Las Vegas, he was targeting Ware, who wasn’t in that playoff race.
+The entire flap led to a heated discussion about on-track etiquette, talent discrepancies and drivers who purchase their seats in the big leagues.
+Ware was scheduled to compete in the Rolex 24 this weekend but his team pulled out late Monday.

 In the Nov.
 17 season finale, Busch beat Gibbs teammates Hamlin and Martin Truex Jr., as well as Kevin Harvick, to join Johnson as the only active drivers with multiple titles.
-Of course, Johnson is tied with Hall of Famers Petty and Earnhardt for the record, but Busch turns just 35 this year, has twice proven he can rise through adversity to finish the job and doesn’t appear to be going anywhere anytime soon.
+Of course, Johnson is tied with Hall of Famers Petty and Earnhardt for the record, but Johnson is retiring at the end of the year.
+Busch turns just 35 and has twice proven he can rise through adversity to finish the job and doesn’t appear to be going anywhere anytime soon.

 He won his 2015 championship in a season where he missed 11 races because he broke both his legs in a crash the day before the Daytona 500.
 His 2019 season had its share of personal struggles as Busch and his wife, Samantha, have been very public in their battles with infertility.